You need a campground permit to secure your campsite once you arrive at a Government of Yukon campground.

 Non-profit and school groups

-You may request a special campground permit from the Yukon Parks Branch at least 30 days before your stay.
+You may request a special campground permit from the Parks Branch at least 30 days before your stay.
 Bring this permit with you when you are at the campground.
-Depending on the purpose of your visit, you may also need to apply for a Park Permit.
+Depending on the purpose of your visit, you may also need to apply for a park permit.

 Upcoming fee changes in 2023